martinus/robin-hood-hashing/README.md

 - **Depends on good Hashing**.
 For a really bad hash the performance will not only degrade like in `std::unordered_map`, the map will simply fail with an `std::overflow_error`.
 In practice, when using the standard `robin_hood::hash`, I have never seen this happening.

-### The Ugly

-This map is obviously not as well tested as `std::unordered_map`.
-It shoud be very stable for most use cases, but there might still be untested corner cases, where the map simply gives incorrect results!
-As far as I know, none of these bugs should be left.
-But I wouldn't bet my house on it.

 ## License

 Licensed under the MIT License.
 See the [LICENSE](https://github.com/martinus/robin-hood-hashing/blob/master/LICENSE) file for details.